sedm0784/thereiclippedit/README.markdown

    Installation,

 3. (Optional, recommended) Set up some method of firing off the Workflow quickly.
-I added a shortcut to the [Launch Center app](), but you could create a home screen shortcut or Today view widget if you prefer.
+I added a shortcut to the [Launch Center Pro app](http://contrast.co/launch-center-pro/), but you could create a home screen shortcut or Today view widget if you prefer.